Djordje Stanojević

-Djordje M. Stanojević also spelled Đorđe Stanojević (Negotin, Serbia, 7 April 1858 - Paris, France, 24 December 1921) was a Serbian physicist, astronomer and professor and rector at the University of Belgrade.
+Djordje M. Stanojević also spelled Đorđe Stanojević (7 April 1858–24 December 1921) was a Serbian physicist, astronomer and professor and rector at the University of Belgrade.
 He is credited with the introduction of the first electric lighting and the construction of the first Teslian polyphase hydroelectric power plants in Serbia.

 Biography

 He was born on 7 April 1858 in Negotin, where he finished four grades of elementary school and a four-grade lower high school.
 He finished the upper grades of the grammar school in Belgrade, then in 1877, he enrolled in the Department of Natural Sciences and Mathematics at the Faculty of Philosophy in Belgrade.
 In those years, as a high school student, he wrote his first professional works.
 In 1881, he graduated from the Grande école in Belgrade and Professor Kosta Alković kept him as an assistant trainee at the Department of Physics.
 In the same year, he was in Paris for the first international exhibition on electricity.
 He remained in the position of assistant until 1883 when he passed the professor's exam in physics, mechanics and astronomy.
 In the same year, he was appointed professor of physics at the First Belgrade Gymnasium.